br-amaral/BirdHWA/README.md

 **6. StateData:** folder with BBS .csv files with BBS data for all states with hemlock trees.

-**7. Weather:** csv table indicating observer ID for each BBS route and year.
+**7. weather:** csv table indicating observer ID for each BBS route and year.

  All the other files loaded in the analysis were created with the code, i.e. script 4_singleSps.R creates the .rds files used in 6_model.R.